3rd-Eden/memcached/README.md

 ### protocol

-This module uses the ASCII protocol to communicate with the server, this makes it easier to debug for you are user as you can see what is send over the wire but also for me as developer.
-But this also means that SASL auth is not supported in this driver as that requires the use of the binary protocol.
-The ASCII protocol not only used by memcached but also by other databases and message queues, so that is a nice extra.
+As in other databases and message queues, this module uses the ASCII protocol to communicate with the server, which means that you can see what is send over the wire.
+For debugging this is easier for both the users and the developers however this also means that SASL auth is not supported because it demands the binary protocol.

 ## Setting up the client